 Ronin: The Last Samurai

-The graphics in Ronin are also something to behold - the game makes use of what looks like traditional Japanese hand-drawn characters and environments, which only work by adding more layers to this masterpiece.Download Ronin: The Last Samurai
+The graphics in Ronin are also something to behold - it makes use of what looks like traditional Japanese hand-drawn characters and environments, which only work by adding more layers to this masterpiece.Download Ronin: The Last Samurai

-One Punch has some simple and colourful pixel graphics to spice things up, and it might come as a surprise, but it's actually an exceptionally well-made game!Download One Punch
+One Punch has some simple and colourful pixel graphics to spice things up, and it might come as a surprise, but it's actually exceptionally well-made!Download One Punch

 The King Of Fighters-A 2012